Karenfernandez1/FinancialLiteracyProject/README.md

 It is crucial to acknowledge that the ROI varies, as this percentage has fluctuated in certain years as shown on the graph below:

 <div class='tableauPlaceholder' id='viz1705699200245' style='position: relative'><noscript><a href='#'><img alt='S&amp;P500 Historical Returns (1992-2022) ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;SP&#47;SP500HistoricalReturns&#47;Sheet1&#47;1_rss.png' style='border: none' /></a></noscript><object class='tableauViz'  style='display:none;'><param name='host_url' value='https%3A%2F%2Fpublic.tableau.com%2F' /> <param name='embed_code_version' value='3' /> <param name='site_root' value='' /><param name='name' value='SP500HistoricalReturns&#47;Sheet1' /><param name='tabs' value='no' /><param name='toolbar' value='yes' /><param name='static_image' value='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;SP&#47;SP500HistoricalReturns&#47;Sheet1&#47;1.png' /> <param name='animate_transition' value='yes' /><param name='display_static_image' value='yes' /><param name='display_spinner' value='yes' /><param name='display_overlay' value='yes' /><param name='display_count' value='yes' /><param name='language' value='en-US' /></object></div>

+#### The Power of Compound Interest

+“Compound interest is the eighth wonder of the world.
+He who understands it, earns it... he who doesn't... pays it.” ― Albert Einstein.

+Compound interest is akin to a snowball that, once formed, can only grow bigger and bigger.
+The Merriam-Webster website defines it as "noun: interest computed on the sum of an original principal and accrued interest," essentially, interest on interest.

 As an illustration, let's contemplate a $10,000 investment made in 1992 without any additional contributions.
 If we had purchased the S&P 500 and held onto it until 2022, that initial $10,000 would have grown to approximately $170,475.
 This remarkable growth is attributed to the power of compound interest.